 - Level 4: If you openly share with others, including your competitors, then you can have an impact and improve the industry or a market as a whole.
 This is the ultimate in creating maximum Real Value.
 The risk is that the path to creating individual value for yourself isn't as clear as Level 1 or Level 2.
 However, rising tides lift all ships.
 There are very few examples of companies or individuals who have relentlessly focused on this level of creating Real Value all around who are not incredibly wealthy by all measures. +1+1+1+1+1.....

-Be conservative and disciplined in your operational execution and financial management.
+- Be conservative and deliberate in your operational execution and financial management.